leiftiger/EG_Tools/README.md

 * Enable the cloning chamber on island 2
 * Earn money in the casino and hotel business
 * And much more!

+Note that the ATNs only govern parts of the game, you will still have to add string entries or entity descriptions to fully utilize it.

+# Mod Manager
+With the Mod Manager, you can safely use mods that partially change the same files (such as the ATN files).
+It will automatically scan for the changes made by each mod and try to merge them to a single file without altering the behaviour of the mods.